 All members of a household have things in common and things that set them apart.
 Exploring the important ways that loved ones go together and what makes them unique involves both mathematical thinking and a lot of fun.

 Kick off your getting-to-know-you or family studies with the book Five Creatures by Emily Jenkins.
 In this story, a little girl describes the five creatures in her house—3 humans and 2 cats—by putting them together in various groups by their physical attributes, likes and dislikes, and talents.
-For example,

-Three with orange hair, and two with gray. or
+Three with orange hair, and two with gray.